GeospatialDaryl/AdvGIS_Python/PITCHME.md

 This is not "static typing" - we can change the type of a variable by re-referencing it, and the compiler doesn not check ahead of time.

-The term 'duck typing' is now used to describe the dynamic typing paradigm used by the languages in this group. (wikipedia)
+The term 'duck typing' is now used to describe the dynamic typing paradigm used by the languages in this group.

 #HSLIDE
 ### Typing